Peter Najarian

-Peter Michael Najarian is an options trader, television personality, market analyst, and co-founder of optionMONSTER, a provider of market intelligence, commentary, and trading strategies.
+Peter Michael Najarian is an American options trader, television personality, market analyst, and co-founder of options news and education firm optionMONSTER.
 Along with his brother, Jon Najarian, he founded an online brokerage called tradeMONSTER in October 2008, which sends trading information through the Web without requiring clients to download trading software.
-In 2016, Najarian co-founded Market Rebellion, a provider of options education, commentary, and trading strategies.
+In 2016, Najarian co-founded Market Rebellion, a provider of options for education, commentary, and trading strategies.

 Najarian was a contributor on CNBC's show Fast Money alongside Guy Adami, Steve Grasso, Karen Finerman, and Tim Seymour, and has served on the NaturalShrimp, Inc. advisory board.

 Biography

-Najarian grew up in Minnesota, the son of transplant surgeon John Najarian.
+Najarian was born in Minnesota to transplant surgeon John Najarian.